- This event has passed.

 Speaker Panelist: Jessica Gauger, Director of Legislative Advocacy, California Association of Sanitation Agencies.
 Jessica is the Director of Legislative Advocacy for the California Association of Sanitation Agencies.
 She oversees the state and federal legislative advocacy programs for CASA, and is a registered lobbyist in the State of California.
 She has more than 10 years of experience working on public policy development in the clean water sector, including four years as CASA’s in house advocacy professional and in prior positions as a contract lobbyist and in the State Senate.

-Speaker Panelist: Jared Voskuhl, Legislative & Regulatory Analyst, CASA.
+Speaker Panelist: Jared Voskuhl, Manager of Regulatory Affairs, CASA.
 Jared serves as the manager for CASA’s regulatory advocacy program.
 He joined CASA’s team as a Legislative and Regulatory Analyst in 2018 and was promoted this year to his current post where he supports Adam Link and Greg Kester on regulatory matters pertaining to water quality and renewable resources.
 Prior to joining CASA, Jared worked in the water field during three legislative sessions for a local public agency and a state trade association.
 He holds a law degree from the University of California, Davis, and he earned graduate and undergraduate degrees in sociology.

 Speaker Panelist: Emily Barnett is the Communications and Intergovernmental Relations Manager for Central Contra Costa Sanitary District (Central San), leading the District’s advocacy and communications efforts.
 This work includes telling the story of wipes impact to the wastewater industry.
 She brings over 18 years’ experience working in both the public and private sectors in communications, media relations, issues management, stakeholder/community engagement, government relations and advocacy.
 Ms. Barnett previously worked for Pacific Gas & Electric Company and the California State Senate.
 Ms. Barnett has a Masters Degree in Communication Studies from San Jose State University and a Bachelor’s Degree in Political Science from California State University, Stanislaus.